IndigoNakamoto/Litecoin-Knowledge-Hub/docs/RED_TEAM_ASSESSMENT_REPORT.md

 This red team assessment evaluates the Litecoin Knowledge Hub application's security posture prior to production deployment.
 The assessment identifies **12 critical vulnerabilities**, **8 high-priority issues**, and **15 medium-priority recommendations** that must be addressed before going live.

-**Overall Security Score: 5.5/10** - NOT READY FOR PRODUCTION (Improved from 4.5/10)
+**Overall Security Score: 6.5/10** - NOT READY FOR PRODUCTION (Improved from 4.5/10)

 **Update:**
 - CRIT-1 (Unauthenticated Webhook Endpoint) has been **RESOLVED** with HMAC-SHA256 signature verification implementation.
 - CRIT-2 (Unauthenticated Sources API Endpoints) has been **RESOLVED** by removing unused endpoints.
 - CRIT-3 (MongoDB Without Authentication) has been **ACCEPTED RISK** - Decision made not to implement authentication due to local-only deployment and network isolation.
 - CRIT-4 (Redis Without Authentication) has been **ACCEPTED RISK** - Decision made not to implement authentication due to local-only deployment and network isolation.
+- CRIT-6 (Missing Security Headers) has been **RESOLVED** with comprehensive security headers and CSP implementation.
 - CRIT-12 (Insecure Rate Limiting Implementation) has been **RESOLVED** with sliding window rate limiting and progressive bans.

 The application demonstrates good security practices in input validation and rate limiting.
 Webhook authentication has been implemented.
 Unused Sources API endpoints have been removed to eliminate attack surface.
+Security headers including CSP, HSTS, X-Frame-Options, and X-Content-Type-Options have been implemented for both backend and frontend.
 MongoDB and Redis authentication were assessed but not implemented based on risk acceptance decision for local-only deployment with network isolation.
 Rate limiting has been hardened with sliding windows and progressive penalties.
 Remaining critical gaps include secrets management.

 ---